MaldivianDevelopers/awesome-maldives/README.md

 * [ISS bot](https://github.com/Dharisd/iss_bot) - Telegram bot to find when international space station passes over a location.
 * [PhysicsEngine](https://github.com/Dharisd/PhysicsEngine) - A simple simulation written in python.this uses matplotlib to render and numpy to handle arrays.
 * [PrayerTimesAlerts](https://github.com/Dharisd/prayerTimesAlert) - This is a simple quick script created to provide windows 10 toast notifications when prayer times are reached.
+* [DhiraaguDDNS](https://github.com/shihaamabr/dhiraaguddns) - A script to fetch Dhiraagu Fiber or ADSL connection IP and send to no-ip to assign ip to a domain name.